sunshowers-code/rust-cli-recommendations/src/hierarchical-config.md

 There are some exceptions.
 For example, color support *should* follow the rules listed in the [Colors](./colors.md) section.

-**Configurations *should* be merged rather than completely overwritten.** Consider the following configuration files.
+**Configurations *may* be merged rather than completely overwritten.** Consider the following configuration files.

 ```toml
 # $HOME/.config/myapp.toml -- user-scoped config